Old Tile Removal in Warsaw — Wall and Floor Demolition

 How long does removal take?

-A bathroom of 5-7 m² on adhesive — one day.
+A bathroom of 5-7 m² on adhesive — about one day.
 On cement mortar — one and a half to two days.

 Will the hammer damage the wall?